July 30, 2024

 Building on this technology, FedEx’s SenseAware represents a further advancement in AI-driven package tracking by monitoring environmental conditions.
 This feature is particularly vital for sensitive shipments like pharmaceuticals or perishable items.
 The SenseAware IoT device, affixed to the package, transmits real-time temperature, humidity, and light exposure data.
 FedEx and its customers benefit from this capability, allowing them to track the shipment's condition and location throughout its transit.
 This continuous monitoring ensures the integrity of the products during their journey, and should environmental conditions shift unexpectedly, proactive measures, such as rerouting the shipment, can be promptly implemented.

-This strategic integration of AI and machine learning has made their supply chain more resilient and responsive, with visible ROIs regarding improved service levels for critical deliveries like vaccines and an expanded customer base.
+This strategic integration of AI workflows and machine learning has made their supply chain more resilient and responsive, with visible ROIs regarding improved service levels for critical deliveries like vaccines and an expanded customer base.

 AI in Business: Making Every User Interaction Count

 Integrating AI into enterprise workflows—such as predictive analytics in supply chain management and natural language processing in software development—promises to enhance business processes, increase productivity, and drive innovation.
-However, to maximize the benefits of these AI integrations, it is critical to assess their effectiveness, focusing on factors like Return on Investment (ROI) and real-world applicability.
+However, to maximize the benefits of these AI workflows, it is critical to assess their effectiveness, focusing on factors like Return on Investment (ROI) and real-world applicability.

 Cut through the AI hype and join the thousands of business leaders getting practical enterprise insights delivered to their inbox